mlevison/APR-Markdown-Export/post/planning-a-change-in-career-laid-off/index.md

 date: "2009-04-06"
 categories:
   - "software-development"
+excerpt: 'Even if you haven’t been laid off, I would start preparing now.
+You should start building'
 ---

 ![Businessman with clipboard: out of work - image licensed from Photodune](src/content/blog/planning-a-change-in-career-laid-off/images/out-of-work-xs.jpg) A few good friends have been recently laid off, and I’ve been left thinking what to do after that happens.
 First up—I don’t have any jobs in my back pocket, and I don’t know anyone hiring right this second.
 My thoughts are more general than that.